 Five Things Every Software Developer Should Know About Intellectual Property.

-Java SE API reference, tutorials, and sample code from Oracle, online Maven resources, Eclipse, NetBeans, Another Eclipse tutorial, online ethics and licensing resources
+online Maven resources, Eclipse, IntelliJ IDEA, NetBeans (also netbeans.apache.org), Another Eclipse tutorial, Apache NetBeans documentation (not yet complete), online ethics and licensing resources

-Versioning (or revision) control systems (Git and others),
+Versioning (or revision) control systems (VCS), especially Git,

 and using them with IDEs.